FreeBSD manual

 It is important to note that the generated code should not be checked

-into revision control systems, nor it should be included in distributed
+into version control systems, nor it should be included in distributed

 source archives.